RickofManc/fresh-casts/README.md

 </details><br />

 This phase led to User Stories being drafted complete with Acceptance Criteria and initial Tasks for the development phase.
-User Stories have been added to GitHub [here](https://github.com/users/RickofManc/projects/4) and are being tracked through to completion.
+User Stories have been added to GitHub [here](https://github.com/users/RickofManc/projects/4/views/2) and are being tracked through to completion.
+Due the deadline for MVP release some User Stories have been archived and will be assessed for the Product Backlog and the next release.

 #### Strategic Opportunities